juniobiel/juniobiel/README.md

 Now I'm studying about Computer Engineering at USF Itatiba.

 Here, you will find some projects that I'm working to study.

-Today, I am software developer at IBM, but the projects that I work in there is not public.

 I develop using .NET and C#.